Japan, at G7 meet, renews push to keep yen bears in check

-STRESA, Italy (Reuters) - Japan renewed its push to counter excessive yen falls during a weekend gathering of Group of Seven (G7) finance leaders, after a recent rise in bond yields to a 12-year high failed to slow the currency's stubborn decline.
+STRESA, Italy, May 27 (Reuters) - Japan renewed its push to counter excessive yen falls during a weekend gathering of Group of Seven (G7) finance leaders, after a recent rise in bond yields to a 12-year high failed to slow the currency's stubborn decline.

 The effort by the government and central bank underscores the dilemma policymakers face as they seek to balance the need to arrest sharp yen drops that hurt consumption, while keeping borrowing costs low to underpin a fragile economy.